 Travelling with a support person or companion |

 You may designate a person to travel with you as a support person for additional assistance during a trip or at the destination.
-You must indicate on your registration form that you would like to travel with a support person and this must be confirmed by a medical professional.
+You must indicate on your application form that you would like to travel with a support person, and this must be confirmed by a medical professional.
 You are only allowed one support person per trip, but your support person may change each trip.
 Your support person will travel free of charge when accompanying you.
-You may have a companion travel with you, but this is subject to seat availability and your companion will be required to pay the regular fare.
-A person would be considered a companion if they are not there to offer direct supports and / or a medical professional has not validated your request to travel with a support person.
-When booking a trip, you must notify us that you will be traveling with a support person or companion.
-Your support person or companion must have the same pick-up and drop-off locations as you. |
+You can also have a companion traveler with you, but this is subject to seat availability, and your companion will be required to pay the regular fare.
+A person would be considered a companion if they are not there to offer direct support and/or a medical professional has not validated your request to travel with a support person.
+When booking a trip, you must notify us that you will be travelling with a support person or companion.
+Your support person or companion must have the same pickup and drop-off locations as you.
+Drivers will escort riders to and from street level doors.
+If there is a step at your departure or destination, wheelchair users must arrange to have another person available to assist. |